Data Manager

 Manually Display Files

-If Auto Display Files On Open is not set to display files in the view automatically, use the following to manually display the files:
+If the Auto Display Files On Open preference is set to No, use the following to manually load the files into the view.
+Data that is loaded into the view is added to the Layer Manager.

 To manually display raster data: